Nigeria

 About our work

-Nigeria is the most populous country in Africa with an estimated 9,000 new cases of clubfoot every year.
+Nigeria is the most populous country in Africa with an estimated 10,107 new cases of clubfoot every year.
 In cooperation with local partners, MiracleFeet provides comprehensive support to the clubfoot programs including training providers in the Ponseti method and the ACT Curriculum, and supplying MiracleFeet braces.
 The program uses CAST to monitor and evaluate providers’ treatment quality and educates providers on the importance of monitoring and evaluation and data-driven decision making.
-Additionally, MiracleFeet works with partners to develop outreach activities including small group presentations and home visits to increase awareness and education parents about treatment availability.
+Additionally, MiracleFeet works with partners to develop outreach activities including small group presentations and home visits to increase awareness and educate parents about treatment availability.

 Partners